 And it’s like, you know, I like Star Wars and I like Wonder Woman and I like, you know, Marvel and I like all these things and probably in a commercial television setting, they would never ever allow me to display this stuff, but this is my channel.

-So yeah, let us know.
+Yeah, let us know.
 We’ve got Justin from Melbourne, we’ve got cashflow therapy from Melbourne.
 Pablo from Sydney as well.
 We’ve got money months at New York.
 We’ve got some Adelaide as well.

-So all of these representation from Australians.
+All of these representation from Australians.
 Yay!
 People!
 I’m so sorry to hear about, you know, Melbourne as well.
 Like honestly my heart goes out to you guys.
 It really sucks, but at least, you know, the beauty of, I guess, living in a time like this is we have the internet to keep us entertained.

 I’m very interested to hear what people think that we make on YouTube.
 I know!
 I’m just going to say like, is it going to be really low?
 Or did I think we’re just like– sitting on an island, drinking margaritas.
 Now I’m curious.

-So you need to have at least a thousand subscribers.
+You need to have at least a thousand subscribers.
 And you also need to have 4,000 hours of watch time within 12 months, right?
 And you have to be a law abiding YouTube citizen.

-So that’s in a nutshell how it works and advertisers from companies everywhere, depending on what niche you’re in and depending on what business they are paid YouTube, certain amounts.
+That’s in a nutshell how it works and advertisers from companies everywhere, depending on what niche you’re in and depending on what business they are paid YouTube, certain amounts.
 And if your videos get ads on it, then you get a cut of that.